TomazFilgueira/Heart-Disease-App/README.md

 │
 ├── data/                          # Contains the dataset
-├── images/                        # Illustrations and deployment screenshots ├── midterm_project.ipynb          # Jupyter Notebook with data preparation, analysis and model planning ├── train.py                       # Script for training and saving the model ├── predict.py                     # Web service for serving the model
+├── images/                        # Illustrations and deployment screenshots ├── .elasticbeanstalk/            # Contains the configuration file for the application deployment to AWS Elastic Beanstalk ├── midterm_project.ipynb          # Jupyter Notebook with data preparation, analysis and model planning ├── train.py                       # Script for training and saving the model ├── predict.py                     # Web service for serving the model